dwarvesf/brainery/memo/recursively-export-file-pattern-in-javascript-es6-application.md

 ---
 tags:
   - js
+  - engineering
 title: Recursively Export File Pattern In Javascript Es6 Application
 date: 2019-09-07
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: memo
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-20
 created: 2019-09-07
 ---

 ![[08f14b555ce54599844167b5700622ca_MD5.webp]]

-# Introduction
+## Introduction

 Imagine you have a lot of components and you imported it like this: